Cloud Computing

 However, if our building power were to go down, so would our clients' websites.
 The building has backup power, but that would still be a disaster, and we needed a fail-over solution.

-After thinking about the many cloud providers we've used, I have decided that Digital Ocean is a great fit.
+After considering the many cloud providers we've used, I have decided that Digital Ocean is a great fit.

-Their interface is clean and fantastic with a continually growing set of solutions.
-I've built out a lot of custom solutions for various clients in the past across all cloud providers (AWS, Azure, Google), and DO is by far the easiest.
+Their interface is clean and fantastic, with a continually growing set of solutions.
+I've built out many custom solutions for various clients in the past across all cloud providers (AWS, Azure, Google), and DO is by far the easiest.

 Plus, the cost is right.
 The other option I was thinking of was to build out an auto-scaling solution in Azure or AWS; it's unnecessary at this time.